-Learning will be self-paced and online.
+Learning is self-paced and online.
 You will also be assigned a personal tutor throughout your studies who is a qualified Positive Psychology Practitioner with research and practice experience in movement, exercise, and/or sport.

 How can I apply?

-You may start your studies at any time of the year.
+Please note you may start the 2020 Level 5 Positive Psychology in Practice studies at any time of the year.

-To apply, please drop us a line at: firstname.lastname@example.org
+To request an application form, please drop us a line at: email@example.com

 For other course enquiry FAQs, please click here.